khalteck/getlinked/README.md

 ## Live URL

 Experience GetLinked live at [https://khalteck-getlinked.netlify.app/](https://khalteck-getlinked.netlify.app/).

-[Add any additional information or instructions as needed.]

 This README provides an overview of GetLinked, showcasing its features, technologies used, and where to access the live version of the app.
 Feel free to customize it further to include specific details about your app and its functionalities.